 There are also creatives who present a design using concrete as being upcycle design.
-Of course that’s not right because if there’s no old item reused, it’s not upcycling.
+Of course, that’s not right because if there’s no old item reused, it’s not upcycling.
 But, there are more and more designs out there that use concrete in combination with a discarded item.
 And today upcycleDZINE wants you to show you such a design.
-It’s the first time on this blog that a design is featured that’s made with use of concrete.
+It’s the first time on this blog that a design is featured that’s made with the use of concrete.

 Baking mould used for cast concrete

 The design is made out of a combination of concrete, copper pipes and an aluminium baking mould.
 An object usually found in a kitchen and like other kitchenware and appliances very suitable for upcycling.
 Here are some nice examples of upcycled kitchenware: TupperLight, Insight Light and Chef de Cuisine.

 And now another upcycle design that uses a mould.
 The design is called DENIS PAPIN and is a creation by Le Siècle des Lumières [The Age of Enlightenment].
 A lighting design studio founded by Anne Le Meur, based in Montauban, Brittany | France.
 The studio offers unique pieces made from recycled and upcycled materials.

 “Our approach is based on recycling, upcycling of objects and recovered materials.
 They are valued in the creation of unique lamps and manufactured by hand.”

 The table lamp is named after Denis Papin [1647-1713], a French physicist, mathematician and inventor.
 According to WikipediA he was best known for his pioneering invention of the steam digester, the forerunner of the pressure cooker and of the steam engine.